SanDisk revenue outlook fails to inspire, sees lower chip price

 Riding an industry recovery in NAND prices, SanDisk's shares have surged 50 percent in the past year, compared to a 24 percent increase in the Standard & Poor's 500 index.

-The Milpitas, California-based company posted fourth-quarter revenue of 1.04 billion pounds, up 12 percent from the year-ago quarter.
-Analysts on average had expected 1.028 billion pounds, according to Thomson Reuters I/B/E/S.
+The Milpitas, California-based company posted fourth-quarter revenue of $1.73 billion, up 12 percent from the year-ago quarter.
+Analysts on average had expected $1.703 billion, according to Thomson Reuters I/B/E/S.

 SanDisk expects revenue of $1.45 billion to $1.52 billion for the first quarter, and $6.4 billion to $6.8 billion for the full year, she said.